-Timelessness and memorable laws – these are the topics that have always fascinated me.
+Timelessness and memorable laws – the topics that have always fascinated me.
 I have always tried to find regularities and don’t even realize why.
 However, I pay attention to them in every transaction.
-I call it an occupational habit as an artist manager and a non-fiction writer.
+It’s probably an occupational habit as an artist manager and a non-fiction writer.

-To stay up to date, I visit several industry forums like MusicAlly, Music Business Worldwide, Future Music Forum or webinars arranged by Songtrust.
-So this, in addition to all practice.
-Every time something new comes up in those situations, I wonder if it should be taken into account in my books, lectures, or coaching artists in their career.
+To stay up to date, I visit several industry forums like MusicAlly, Music Business Worldwide, Future Music Forum or webinars arranged by Songtrust to name a few.
+All this, in addition to the daily practice.
+Every time something new comes up in those situations, I wonder if it should be taken into account in my books, lectures, or giving mentoring to the artists.
 One part of my information acquisition relates to such one-one-one conversations that I have on a weekly basis around the world.
 Here’s one such with MusicAlly’s Commercial Director, Anthony Churchman.

-All this has become a kind of cycle that affects everything in my daily life.
+All this has become a cycle that affects everything in my daily life.
 It also brings rhythm and routines to the day.

 Take care there and talk to you soon.